learn-co-curriculum/dsc-spark-dataframes/README.md

-We can apply a method to that Series to get back a Series of booleans:
+You can apply a method to that Series to get back a Series of booleans:

 ```python